gd46/yo-e2e/README.md

 This project is a work in progress.

-## Goals of this project
+## Goal of this project

-Coming Soon...
+To generate a powerful automation framework that is reusable, and will make it easier to create and execute consistent end-to-end tests

 ## Prerequisites